-To better understand the LinkedIn sourcing search results concept, think about how you search online job boards for job postings.
-You go to a website ( Indeed, CareerBuilder, etc.), and enter a series of keywords.
-You may also click on an industry or job function from a drop down box.
+To better understand how recruiters search LinkedIn, think about how you search an online job board for job postings.
+You go to a website (CareerBuilder, Indeed, etc.), and enter a series of keywords (typically job title and location).
+You may also click on an industry or job function from a drop down list of options.
 Then, you then get presented with a series of job listings.

 Do you click on all of the search results?
-Likely not.
-Instead, you only click on those that catch your eye and are most relevant.
-You probably pay more attention to the listings on the first page, some attention on the second page, and may not even consider looking at the entries on pages 3, 4, etc.
+Probably not.
+Instead, you only click on those that catch your eye as the most interesting and relevant to your search.

-Then, they scan the search results, and click on those entriesthat are most appealing and relevant to the jobs they are filling.
+Recruiters scan the search results, and click on those entries that are most appealing and relevant to the jobs they are filling.

-After more reviews and, usually, a Google search on candidate names, they reach out to the candidates to begin the hiring process.
-[Read Managing Your Google Resume for more on how to succeed in this part of the process.]
+After more reviews and, usually, a Google search on the names of promising candidates, they reach out to the candidates to begin the hiring process.

 More on how sourcing works: Get "Sourced" to Get Hired and How to Find Jobs Working With Recruiters, Head Hunters, and Staffing Firms.